osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - **Operational contacts:** site admin email, OSG facility name, latitude/longitude, usage policy link.
 - **Repository artifacts:** the scripts referenced below are in `docs/perfsonar/` in this repository.

-- **Repository artifacts:** the scripts referenced below are in `docs/perfsonar/` in this repository.

 - **Existing perfSONAR configuration:** If you are replacing or upgrading an existing perfSONAR instance, capture its configuration and registration data before taking services offline.
 Useful items to collect include:

     - `/etc/perfsonar/` configuration files, especially `lsregistrationdaemon.conf`